Joletaxi19/thesis-desi-cmb-fli/README.md

 ```

 Once your work is ready, open a pull request to merge your branch into `main`.

+### Running on NERSC
+- Configure your project- and user-specific details in `configs/nersc/perlmutter.yml`.
+- Submit batch jobs using the templates under `configs/nersc/slurm/` (see `docs/hpc.md`).
+- Store DESI inputs and generated products on `/global/cfs/cdirs/...` and `/pscratch/...` as documented in `docs/data_access.md`.

 ### Manual commands (optional)
 - Run tests locally: `pytest`